-In-Network Benefits apply to Covered Health Services that are provided by an In-Network Physician or other In-Network provider.
-Emergency Health Services are always paid as In-Network Benefits.
-For facility charges, these are Benefits for Covered Health Services that are billed by an In-Network facility and provided under the direction of either an In-Network or Out-of-Network Physician or other provider.
-In-Network Benefits include Physician services provided in an In-Network facility by an In-Network or an Out-of-Network radiologist, anesthesiologist, pathologist and Emergency room Physician.
+Benefits apply to Covered Health Services that are provided by an In-Network Physician or other In-Network provider.
+Benefits for facility services apply when Covered Health Services are provided at an In-Network facility.
+Benefits include Physician services provided in an In-Network facility by an In-Network or an Out-of-Network radiologist, anesthesiologist, pathologist, Emergency room Physician and consulting Physician.
+Emergency Health Services and Covered Health Services received at an Urgent Care Center outside your geographic area are always paid as In-Network Benefits.